sedanuronderr/WeatherForecastt/README.md

 # WeatherForecastt
-Projede MVVM ,Dagger-Hilt , LiveData,Navigation Component, Coroutines,Retrofit,ViewBindingve Animation kütüphaneleri kullanıldı.
+Projede MVVM ,Dagger-Hilt , LiveData,Navigation Component, Coroutines,Retrofit,ViewBindingve Animation Jetpack libraries were used in the project.

 <table>